 “Why do you think it’s impossible?
 Most likely, it will be much worse.
 When people talk about the Great Depression, for some reason they always mean the collapse of the U.S. stock market, although the main problem was the debt market, the default on sovereign bonds practically all over the world.
 And that was the main reason for such a large-scale and lasting crisis.
 It was a global crisis, not just an American one.

 In fact, history is repeating itself.
 The situation in Europe is worse than in the USA.

 Unfortunately, the ECB has almost exhausted its capabilities.
 Of course, it is possible to continue to buy back the government debt and keep the rates ultra low, but 10 years of this policy has not allowed the European economy to recover.
 It is again balancing on the verge of recession.
 You can also look at the Bank of Japan.
-It implements similar measures much longer, but the effect is the same.
+It has been implementing similar measures for way longer, but the effect is the same.
 No significant positive result has been achieved”.

 Well, what an honest admission!
-Despite all the efforts of high-profile Japanese economists, Japan, two decades ago the former ideal of capitalist economic development, never managed to break out of the crisis pit.
+Despite all the efforts of high-profile Japanese economists, Japan, two decades ago the former ideal of capitalist economic development, never managed to climb out of the crisis.
 Marx, of course, is “wrong,” but for some reason, the bourgeois political economy, which is apparently “right”, is powerless in the struggle against the objective laws of capitalist production discovered by Marx.

 Above we have explained the reason for what is happening, the cause of all capitalist economic crises.
-But bourgeois economists do not recognize it Marx, check out how they once again justify capitalism and their powerlessness to cope with its problems:
+But bourgeois economists do not recognize it.
+Check out how they once again justify capitalism and their inability to cope with the problems caused by it:

 “Markets are falling amid a growing epidemic caused by the COVID-19 virus and after the actual collapse of the OPEC+ oil restriction deal.